December 8, 2023

 - You must have a permit to burn.
 Lack of a permit will result in a citation.

-- Fires must be out 3 hours prior to sunset, so it depends on the size of the pile.
-Generally fires should not be started after 2pm.
+- Fires must be out 1 hour prior to sunset.
+Depending on the size of the pile and the time the sun sets, generally fires should not be started after 2pm.